 This thought was driven home for me when I read a Facebook post by a friend about the Bohemian novelists, Franz Kafka

 His simple actions of helping a child find her lost doll inspired him to write beautiful work.
 Additionally, his writings kept the young girl fascinated by the “trips” her doll took over the years.
-I would not venture a guess of why he did this, but when reading the story you’re likely to understand how his actions benefited both of them.
+I would not venture a guess of why he did this, but when reading the story , found in this link, you’re likely to understand how his actions benefited both of them.

 Sometimes we can drive ourselves dizzy thinking we must do something heroic in retirement.
 However, this delightful story reminds us that it’s the simple things that really matter.
 Perhaps that is also an important reminder in this holiday season.
 What do you really wish for? what will bring you the greatest joy?
 Set your goals on that, and I’ll bet it will happen for you!